What is campimetry?

-The field noise field white noise, also called snow field fieldimetry, is a method that directly visualizes scotomas, allowing patients to interactively detect and describe their visual field defects.
+The field noise field white noise, also called the snowfield field meter, is a method that directly visualizes scotomas, allowing patients to detect and describe their visual field defects interactively.

 This is done by presenting an equal number of small black and white square dots randomly distributed with a blink frequency of 30 Hz in a video display unit.

-With the campimeter you can examine an area of 35 ° (horizontal) and 24 ° (vertical) of the central visual field, at a distance of 30 cm between the eye and the surface of the screen.
+With the campimeter, you can examine an area of 35 ° (horizontal) and 24 ° (vertical) of the central visual field at a distance of 30 cm between the eye and the screen’s surface.

 An equal number of randomly distributed black and white square dots with a blink frequency of 30 Hz is used, comparable to the snowfield of a TV screen without reception (static).

 A stimulus is presented in the center of the screen to stabilize the central fixation.
-The direct inspection and video monitoring of the examined eye is used to control the fixation.
+Direct inspection and video monitoring of the examined eye control the focus.

-Suitable thin lenses are used for close correction if necessary.
+Suitable thin lenses are used for immediate correction if necessary.
 The other eye is covered with an opaque patch.

 The examiner asks the patient in a standardized way about the perception of the field.
 Most disturbances are described as “clouds.”